If you were to focus on only one channel for your company’s lead generation, it should be LinkedIn.

 There are plenty of case studies to back up the claim, too.
 Simplus, a Salesforce partner, says that 70% of their website form fills have come directly from LinkedIn.
 NetBrain Technologies Inc. doubled their click-through-rate with LinkedIn ads and saw 94% of leads generated accepted by sales.

-There are ways to generate leads on LinkedIn for free, but even if you go with a paid strategy, you could save big compared to running a similar ad campaign on a search engine or another social media platform.
+There are ways to do LinkedIn lead generation for free, but even if you go with a paid strategy, you could save big compared to running a similar ad campaign on a search engine or another social media platform.

 HubSpot aggregated all of their customer’s results with LinkedIn Sponsored Content and found that while the ads have a higher cost-per-click than Google Ads, they also have double the conversion rate.